ImageMagick/Usage-Markdown/distorts/index.md

 However the opposite is not handled very well by a simple interpolation method.
 And that requires other techniques which we will look at below.

-For example here we again rotate our koala, but this time use a "`-interpolate Mesh`" setting to mix the four nearby pixels so as to produce a better, more correct, color from the lookup.
+For example, here we again rotate our koala, but this time use a "`-interpolate Mesh`" setting to mix the four nearby pixels so as to produce a better, more correct, color from the lookup.

 ~~~
 convert koala.gif  -virtual-pixel Black  -interpolate Mesh \